Terbium

 Terbium is used to dope calcium fluoride, calcium tungstate and strontium molybdate in solid-state devices, and as a crystal stabilizer of fuel cells that operate at elevated temperatures.
 As a component of Terfenol-D (an alloy that expands and contracts when exposed to magnetic fields more than any other alloy), terbium is of use in actuators, in naval sonar systems and in sensors.
+Terbium is considered non-hazardous, though its biological role and toxicity have not been researched in depth.

 Most of the world's terbium supply is used in green phosphors.
-Terbium oxide is in fluorescent lamps and television and monitor cathode-ray tubes (CRTs).
-Terbium green phosphors are combined with divalent europium blue phosphors and trivalent europium red phosphors to provide trichromatic lighting technology, a high-efficiency white light used for standard illumination in indoor lighting.
+Terbium oxide is used in fluorescent lamps and television and monitor cathode-ray tubes (CRTs).
+Terbium green phosphors are combined with divalent europium blue phosphors and trivalent europium red phosphors to provide trichromatic lighting technology, a high-efficiency white light used in indoor lighting.

 Characteristics

 Physical properties

 Terbium is a silvery-white rare earth metal that is malleable, ductile and soft enough to be cut with a knife.
-It is relatively stable in air compared to the earlier, more reactive lanthanides in the first half of the lanthanide series.
+It is relatively stable in air compared to the more reactive lanthanides in the first half of the lanthanide series.
 Terbium exists in two crystal allotropes with a transformation temperature of 1289 °C between them.
 The 65 electrons of a terbium atom are arranged in the electron configuration [Xe]4f96s2.
 The eleven 4f and 6s electrons are valence.
 Only three electrons can be removed before the nuclear charge becomes too great to allow further ionization, but in the case of terbium, the stability of the half-filled [Xe]4f7 configuration allows further ionization of a fourth electron in the presence of very strong oxidizing agents such as fluorine gas.

-The terbium(III) cation is brilliantly fluorescent, in a bright lemon-yellow color that is the result of a strong green emission line in combination with other lines in the orange and red.
+The terbium(III) cation (Tb3+) is brilliantly fluorescent, in a bright lemon-yellow color that is the result of a strong green emission line in combination with other lines in the orange and red.
 The yttrofluorite variety of the mineral fluorite owes its creamy-yellow fluorescence in part to terbium.
 Terbium easily oxidizes, and is therefore used in its elemental form specifically for research.
 Single terbium atoms have been isolated by implanting them into fullerene molecules.
+Trivalent europium (Eu3+) and Tb3+ ions are among the lanthanide ions that have garnered the most attention because of their strong luminosity and great color purity.

-Terbium has a simple ferromagnetic ordering at temperatures below 219 K. Above 219 K, it turns into a helical antiferromagnetic state in which all of the atomic moments in a particular basal plane layer are parallel, and oriented at a fixed angle to the moments of adjacent layers.
-This unusual antiferromagnetism transforms into a disordered paramagnetic state at 230 K.
+Terbium has a simple ferromagnetic ordering at temperatures below 219 K. Above 219 K, it turns into a helical antiferromagnetic state in which all of the atomic moments in a particular basal plane layer are parallel and oriented at a fixed angle to the moments of adjacent layers.
+This antiferromagnetism transforms into a disordered paramagnetic state at 230 K.

 Chemical properties

-Terbium metal is an electropositive element and oxidizes in the presence of most acids (such as sulfuric acid), all of the halogens, and even water.
+Terbium metal is an electropositive element and oxidizes in the presence of most acids (such as sulfuric acid), all of the halogens, and water.

-Terbium also oxidizes readily in air to form a mixed terbium(III,IV) oxide:
+Terbium oxidizes readily in air to form a mixed terbium(III,IV) oxide: